Updated: Jul 16

 Usama Young is an inspiring ball of energy that leaves a permanent imprint of hopefulness on everyone he meets.
-His upbeat attitude, genuine concern for others and his unswerving commitment to being the best man he can be will take him far in life — both on and off the field.
+His upbeat attitude, genuine concern for others and his unswerving commitment to being the best man he can be, will take him far in life.

 In 2007, Usama was drafted by the New Orleans Saints.
 Usama was a steadfast asset on special teams and defense.
-Usama also played with the Cleveland Browns and he is now with the Oakland Raiders.
-He is a quick footed Defensive Back and a solid contributor on defense.
+Usama also played with the Cleveland Browns and the Oakland Raiders.
+He was a quick footed Defensive Back and a solid contributor on defense.
 In 2009, he made the transition from Cornerback to Safety.
-In May of 2009, he graduated from Kent State with a degree in physical education.

 In 2008, Usama was selected as one out of many applicants by voters on NFL.com as the winner of the League’s “Super Ad” competition.
 His father, Leroi, appeared in the Super Bowl ad with him.
 Winning this competition was a tremendous accomplishment he will never forget, and an experience he and his father will both cherish forever.

-Usama feels extremely blessed to be playing professional football.
+Usama feels extremely blessed to have played professional football for the Saints, the Browns, and the Raiders.
 He attributes his success to his tremendous faith in God and his highly supportive family.
-He recognizes that a lot of kids don’t have the tremendous support he had growing up so he reaches out to them every chance he gets.
+He recognizes that a lot of kids don’t have the tremendous support he had growing up, so he reaches out to them every chance he gets.

 Usama is an empowering person who thrives on encouraging kids to believe in themselves.
 He has a special gift of seeing the very best in others and has an unyielding passion to get kids to see it within themselves.

 Usama had a modest beginning growing up in the Washington, DC area as the youngest of 6 boys with Islamic Muslim roots.
 The most difficult time for Usama was when he was only 4 or 5 and his parents split up.